phetsims/sun/doc/ToggleButtons.md

 We use _toggle buttons_ in simulation design to communicate to leaners they can toggle between two defined states.
 The interaction is similar to a checkbox, but unlike a checkbox, which has strictly defined 'checked' or 'unchecked' states for visual presentation and for accessibility, a _toggle button_ has more visual flexibility to make them fun and inviting.

 PhET has many options for _toggle buttons_.
 They can be 'round' or 'rectangular'.
 They can be 'momentary' or 'sticky.'
 They can have a look that is pressed or unpressed.
-They can have a visual name or an icon that changes to dispaly the state.
+They can have a visual name or an icon that changes to display one of two states.
 They can be placed on a component to look like an on-off button.

-_Toggle buttons_ can be "configured" (or coded) in three different ways to be sure they communicate the desired visual message accessibly through their interaction and description design.
+In addition to offering visual design flexibility, _toggle buttons_ can be "configured" (i.e. coded) to optimize how they are communicated for accessibility.

 ### Design Considerations

-What is the toggle button trying to communicate, and how important is the interaction to the sim experience?
+How important is the interaction to the sim experience?
+* Does it need to big, bright and centrally located?
+What is the toggle button trying to communicate?
 * Is it just the pressed state that is important?
 * Would two unique names or two icons be more effective in communicating the boolean nature of the toggle button?
 * Would it make sense to have the pressed and not pressed states be communicated as the "on" and "off" states of a switch (e.g., "Infrared Light Source, off, switch")?

-### Configuration Options for Toggle Buttons
+### Accessible Role Configurations for Toggle Buttons
 _Toggle buttons_ have three **accessibleRoleConfiguration** options to guide designers (and developers) in creating three types of toggle buttons.
-* The **'toggle' option** adds the _aria-pressed_ attribute to the _button_ element.
-This type of toggle button explicitly communicates its pressed state on focus.
-It does not explicitly communicate its unpressed state.
+* **'toggle' option** - adds the _aria-pressed_ attribute to the _button_ element.
+This type of toggle button explicitly communicates its pressed state on focus, indicated the button is on or has been activated.
+This type of _toggle button_ does not explicitly communicate its unpressed state.
-* The **'button' option** creates a button element with a dynamic visual name or changing icon.
-This type of toggle button does not have a pressed state.
-The name or the icon communicates its current state.
+* **'button' option** - creates a button element with a dynamic visual name or changing icon.
+This type of _toggle button_ does not have a pressed state.
+The name or the icon is communicating its current state.
-* The **'switch' option** uses two attributes _role='switch'_ and _aria-checked_ to make the toggle button sound like an on-ff switch instead of a button.
+* **'switch' option** - uses two attributes _role='switch'_ and _aria-checked_ to make the _toggle button_ sound like an on-ff switch instead of a button.

-NOTE: The **accessibleRoleConfiguration** determines the description design needs for the toggle button, BUT the **accessibleRoleConfiguration** is not required to exactly match the type of toggle used in the visual design.
-The **accessibleRoleConfiguration** is meant to help designers choose a described interaction pattern that effectivley communicates the sim interaction to learners who rely on description.
+Designer NOTE: The **accessibleRoleConfiguration** determines the description design needs for the toggle button.
+The visual design of the _toggle button_ should be considered in determining the most aapropriate **accessibleRoleConfiguration**, but thye are not required to match exactly.
+The **accessibleRoleConfiguration** is meant to help designers choose a described interaction pattern that will effectivley communicate the sim interaction to learners who rely on description.
 For example, it may be more effective to use the 'toggle' option for accessibility even if the actual visual design has a changing icon.
 See examples below.

 ### Description Design Considerations